 - refined coconut oil or avocado oil for frying

-Heat a layer of refined coconut or avocado oil in a large skillet over medium heat.
-Fry meatballs in batches until browned on all sides and cooked through.
+- Heat a layer of refined coconut or avocado oil in a large skillet over medium heat.
+Fry meatballs in batches until brown on all sides and cooked through.
 Transfer to a plate.